brunerd/shui/README.md

 -t "Title text"		button/list/text: window title (can be hardcoded)

--v			all: output results in format suitable for initializing shell variables -V			all: output results in format suitable for initializing shell variables plus Applescrtipt and raw returned "osascript" value
+-v			all: output results in format suitable for initializing shell variables using eval -V			all: output results in format suitable for initializing shell variables plus Applescript and raw Result/Error output from "osascript"

 -X			alert/button: kill any "System Events" based windows (-a specified), useful for non-Blocking without give up

-shui sets four GLOBAL variables within the script's running context:
+shui sets these GLOBAL variables within the script's running context (use -v to output these if shui is standalone/non-embedded):
-	lastButton - value of button from button, text, and list replies lastText - Text string from text reply lastChoice - File or Folder Unix path from files/filename/folders lastGaveUp - true or false.
-Only used with button and text reply type if a give up value is specified
+	lastButton - value of button from button, text, and list replies lastText   - Text string from text reply lastChoice - File or Folder Unix path from files/filename/folders lastGaveUp - true or false, button and text reply types only, when a give up (-g) value is specified lastCancel - true or false, since Cancel produces an error and no result this helps determine if clicked lastResult - full Result output (stdout) from osascript that is parsed into the above values lastError  - full Error (stderr) output from osascript
 ```